 Department of Integrative Biology

-The Charles Ferguson Scholarship will allow pre-health students to pay for expenses beyond tuition, fees and materials.
-The fund will support students in completing test prep courses, paying application or test fees, or covering life expenses that might derail them at completing their education.
-As these funds are intended to cover unexpected or 'Outside CU' expenses, the application and awarding process will all take place with the goal of simplifying access and streamlining the process for students.
+The Brockway-Ferguson Pre-Health Student Support Fund is dedicated to providing pre-health students the funds to pay for expenses beyond tuition, fees and materials.
+The fund supports needs such as paying for standardized test preparation courses, and application or test fees, or travel to post-graduate school interviews, or covering unexpected life expenses that might derail them from completing their education.
+Because these funds are intended to cover unexpected, and pressing or 'Outside CU' expenses for students, the application and awarding process is intended to simplify access and streamline the process..

-For those few who don’t know him, Dr. Charles Ferguson is a native of Denver and received his Bachelor of Arts in Biology from the University of Colorado Denver in 1985, his Master of Arts in Biology from the University of Colorado at Denver in 1989, and his Doctor of Philosophy in Neuroscience from the University of Colorado Boulder in 1996 at the ripe old age of 45.
-Before going to college he worked in the medical profession for 14 years, "retiring" from the medical profession in 1985.
-He is currently a Professor in the Department of Integrative Biology at the University of Colorado Denver where he teaches or has taught a number of courses.
-His research is focused primarily on the issues high school students wanting to go into science, math or engineering disciplines encounter in their transition from high school to college.
-He is also the Director of the Health Professions Program at the University of Colorado Denver and specializes in the advising of the “non-traditional” older student.
-He has been instrumental in the development of a number of K-12 pipeline programs as well as a number of post-bac programs designed to help students from disadvantaged backgrounds obtain a college education and pursue their passion in the medical profession.
+Dr. Charles Ferguson is a native of Denver and received his Bachelor of Arts in Biology from the University of Colorado at Denver in 1985, his Master of Arts in Biology from the University of Colorado at Denver in 1989, and his Doctor of Philosophy in Neuroscience from the University of Colorado Boulder in 1996 at the ripe old age of 45.
+Before going to college, he worked in the medical profession for 14 years, "retiring" from the medical profession in 1985.
+He is Professor Emeritus in the Department of Integrative Biology at the University of Colorado Denver where he teaches or has taught a number of courses.
+His research is focused primarily on the difficulties that pre-science high school students encounter entering college-level science, math or engineering disciplines.
+He served, for many years, as the Director of the Health Professions Program at the University of Colorado Denver and specialized in the advising of the “non-traditional” older student.
+He was instrumental in the development of a number of K-12 pipeline programs as well as a number of post-bac programs designed to help students from disadvantaged backgrounds obtain a college education and pursue their passion in the medical profession.
 He has received numerous teaching awards at both the institutional level as well as the national level.

 How to donate:

-Go to giving.cu.edu and click on the Give Now button (at the top of the page there is a “click here to write-in a fund” button) use Charles Ferguson Scholarship Support Fund.
-The fund number is 0321984.
+- Go to giving.cu.edu and click on the Give Now button (at the top of the page there is a “click here to write-in a fund” button) use Phyllis Weisheit Schultz Scholarship Fund #0350008 (one-time and recurring gifts)